 Second, Shimano specifically mentions the 8020s are a little wider and provide more surface area and shoe contact ... approximately 10 percent or so.
 That did not seem like much to me yet it was something I definitely noticed right away.
 Shoe contact feels more solid, especially when you drop your heels or during a bunny hop.

 Bottom line: The XT trail pedals are another quality component from Shimano, better than ever, and worthy of a 5-star rating IMHO.
 Would definitely recommend to anyone considering a purchase.
-(On top of that, at the time of this writing they are already selling at a 10 percent discount off SRP on average due to the strong dollar.)
+(On top of that, at the time of this writing they are already selling at a steep discount off SRP on average due to the strong dollar.)
 Happy trails!